United Kingdom national football team: At the Olympics

 From the 1900 Summer Olympics to the 1972 Summer Olympics, and again for the 2012 Summer Olympics, the UK has competed in either the Olympic football tournament or its qualifying competition.
 During the first tournament, played as a demonstration sport at the 1900 Summer Olympics but retrospectively accredited by the IOC, Upton Park F.C. represented the UK and won gold.
 Following this Great Britain won gold medals at the 1908 and 1912 Games.

-All 'Great Britain' Olympic football teams were organised by The Football Association (FA) with the acquiescence of the other Home Nations' football associations, and after the FA scrapped the distinction between professional and amateur players in 1974, no more British Olympic teams were entered.
+All 'Great Britain' Olympic football teams were organised by The Football Association (FA) of England with the acquiescence of the other Home Nations' football associations, and after the FA scrapped the distinction between professional and amateur players in 1974, no more British Olympic teams were entered.

 Although professional players were allowed into the Olympics from 1992, no British teams were entered because the individual home nations, rather than a unified team, participated in the qualifying competition.

 The 2012 Summer Olympics were hosted by London, which meant that Great Britain qualified as right of being host nation.
 After much discussion between the Home Nations and opposition from the Northern Irish, Scottish and Welsh associations, men's and women's teams organised by the English FA were entered to the 2012 Olympics.

 For the 2020 Games in Tokyo, an agreement was reached between the four FAs for a women's team to complete in the event.
 The side reached the quarter finals of the tournament.

 At the Universiade

-At the Universiade, the United Kingdom team has won three medals: two silver medals in 2011 and 2013 and a bronze medal in 1991.
+The United Kingdom participated as a single team in the Summer Universiade football competition's inaugural (men-only) 1979 edition, when the football tournament was still not official (a UK representative team had also participated in the 1962 Tournoi International Universitaire in Belgium, a historical predecessor to the Universiade tournament).
+The UK men's team played regularly in the official Universiade tournaments starting in 1985, with their last participation taking place in 2013.
+The UK men's team won three Universiade medals: two silver medals in 2011 and 2013 and a bronze medal in 1991.

+A women's UK team first participated in the Summer Universiade football competition in the 2007 edition.
+They played in six editions overall, with their last participation taking place in 2017.
+The UK women's team won two Universiade medals: gold in 2013 and bronze in 2009.

+At the Challenge Kentish Cup

+The UK also participates as a single men's team in the annual Challenge Kentish Cup for military personnel, which is the oldest European football cup still in existence.
+The UK military team plays friendly matches against armed forces teams from other nations, including regular fixtures against a team representing the Republic of Ireland's Defence Forces.

+A UK women's military team was first formed in 1999, and has played matches against other national women defence forces as well as amateur non-military women's teams.